India participates in Nowruz celebrations at SCO in Beijing

 Ambassador also planted a Pine tree sapling on the occasion and said that it symbolizes the nurturing of friendship between India and SCO and the message ‘Vasudhaiva Kutumbakam’.

 A friendship pavilion was also inaugurated at the SCO Secretariat as the atmosphere was full of festivities amid the tunes of local musical instruments.
-Indian pavilion was the centre of attraction for many as it showcased its cultural diversity, cuisine and heritage.
+Indian pavilion set up by India Tourism Office, Beijing was the centre of attraction for many as it showcased its cultural diversity, cuisine and heritage.
 A demonstration of Yoga was also held.

 Nowruz is the Persian New Year and symbol of onset of spring in northern hemisphere.
 It’s a universal celebration of new beginnings, wishing prosperity and welcoming the future.
 Families use this time to deep clean their homes and closets and buy fresh clothing.